neondatabase/website/content/docs/guides/logical-replication-decodable.md

 ## Next steps

 At this point, you have a running connector, which continuously ingests changes from a Neon database into Decodable with low latency.
-Next, you could set up one of the supported Decodable **sink connectors** which will propagate the data to a wide range of data stores and systems, such as Snowflake, Elasticsearch, Apache Kafka, Apache Iceberg, S3, any many more.
+Next, you could set up one of the supported Decodable **sink connectors** which will propagate the data to a wide range of data stores and systems, such as Snowflake, Elasticsearch, Apache Kafka, Apache Iceberg, Amazon S3, any many more.

 If needed, you also can add a **processing step**, either using SQL or by deploying your own Apache Flink job, for instance, to filter and transform the data before propagating it to an external system.